-However, frequently one is interested less in the solutions per se, but rather in reasoning tasks that have to take some or even all solutions into account.
+However, frequently one is interested not only in the solutions per se, but rather in reasoning tasks that have to take some or even all solutions into account.
 As an example, consider the problem of database repair, in which a given database instance does not satisfy some of the constraints imposed in the database.
 One can attempt to modify the data in order to obtain a consistent database by changing as little as possible.
-This will in general yield multiple possibilities and can be encoded conveniently using ASP (see, e.g., [Bravo and Bertossi, 2003]).
+This will in general yield multiple possibilities and can be encoded conveniently using ASP (see, e.g., [6]).
 However, usually one is not interested in the repairs themselves, but in the data which is present in all repairs.
 For the ASP encoding, this means that one is interested in the elements which occur in all answer sets; these are also known as cautious consequences.
 Indeed, ASP systems provide special interfaces for computing cautious consequences by means of query answering.
-But sometimes one has to do more, such as answering a complex query over the cautious consequences or simply counting them.
-So far, ASP solvers provide no support for such tasks, which therefore have to be done outside ASP systems, which hampers usability and limits the potential of ASP.
+But sometimes one has to do more, such as answering a complex query over the cautious consequences (not to be confused with complex queries over answer sets).
+So far, ASP solvers provide no support for such tasks.
+Instead, computations like this have to be done outside ASP systems, which hampers usability and limits the potential of ASP.

-\This work was supported by the Vienna Science and Technology Fund (WWTF) under grant ICT08-028 and by M.I.U.R. within the Italia-Austria internazionalization project "Sistemi basati sulla logica per la rappresentazione di conoscenza: estensioni e tecniche di ottimizzazione.".
+^{} This work was supported by the Vienna Science and Technology Fund (WWTF), grant ICT08-028, and by M.I.U.R. within the Italia-Austria internazionalization project "Sistemi basati sulla logica per la rappresentazione di conoscenza: estensioni e tecniche di ottimizzazione.".